roman-gravit/Git-Manual/README.md

   --grep=<pattern>: Limit the commits output to ones with a log message that matches the regular expression

+  --graph: Displays the commits history in graphical view

   ... many others...

 #### Commit Formatting ####